oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 **Sampling and size.** `res_multistep` at 20 steps with the **`beta`** scheduler — Comfy's own R2V note is that beta and normal outperform simple on reference-heavy prompts, which both beats are by design. `ref_image_size` is `max`, because UGC lives on face and product-label fidelity.
-Default size is **672×1184 at 0.8 MP / 9:16, 24 fps**, 15 s per beat, which the frame-grid
+Default size is **768×1344 at 1.0 MP / 9:16, 24 fps**, 15 s per beat, which the frame-grid
 expression lands on length 362 — the top of H3's trained 124–362 range.
-A 1.0 MP setting reaches H3's native 768×1344 cap and is visibly sharper, but 15 s at that size is the heaviest ask on a 24 GB card.
+1.0 MP is H3's native
+cap (768 px short edge) and therefore the sharpest the open weights go; it is the default because the target card is an H200, where nothing has to be offloaded to reach it.
+Small cards drop the megapixels widget to 0.4 rather than shortening a beat.
 MiniMax's 2K mode (hosted `H3-Regenerate-2K`) is absent from the open-weights release, so there is no 2K path here.

 **fps is a model constant, not a setting.** `CreateVideo.fps` is a required FLOAT whose ComfyUI default is 30.0, but H3 generates at exactly 24 and the frame-grid expression already hard-codes